 Old but not obsolete, the WH-1000XM3 offer fantastic value for their price with a music performance and noise cancellation that’s as good as you can get around its price point.

 - Could do with a touch more detail in the treble

+The weight has been shaved from 275g to 255g.
+That may not sound a lot but give it a few hours and your neck will thank you.
 The chassis remains primarily plastic.
 It’s a nicely finished and not tacky.
 There’s also a smoother and quieter hinge, and the buttons (power/pairing and NC) are more solid.

 The Sony WH-1000XM3 has faux leather on the headband and ear cushions.
 The textured plastic on the back of the ear cups has been swapped a smoother one with a rubbery finish – I’m told that’s to create less noise when they’re used.